Tisawesomeness/Minecord/README.md

 - `&perms [channel]` - Test the bot's permissions in a channel.
 Leave blank to test the current channel.

 #### Utility Commands:
+- `&status` - Checks the status of Mojang servers.
+- `&sales` - Looks up the sale statistics.
 - `&codes` - Lists the available chat codes.
 - `&server <address>[:port]` - Fetches the stats of a server.
 - `&item <item name|id>` - Looks up an item.